Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Introduction

-We use this general scaling approach to evaluate the resources required by different fault-tolerant schemes, looking at qubit resource costs of algorithms containing {\magic} and {\normal} operations.
-Specific scenarios we examined are plotted in Fig.~\ref{fig:total-resources}.
-There, solid curves correspond to qubit costs for typical quantum algorithms, while dashed curves of the same color correspond to what would happen if {\magic} operations were no more costly than {\normal} ones.
-Optimizing {\magic} operations would move the solid curves towards the dashed curves of the same color.
-This is a modest improvement compared to optimizations that affect all operations, such as switching to less costly error correction gadgets, and sharing state preparation for error correction and {\magic} operations.
+We demonstrate this general matrix approach by evaluating the resources required by specific fault-tolerant schemes, looking at qubit resource costs of algorithms containing magic and normal operations.
+These are plotted in Fig.~\ref{fig:total-resources}, with solid curves corresponding to physical qubit costs for a typical large quantum algorithm (for example an algorithm requiring about six thousand logical qubits that could crack RSA-2048 encryption \cite{Gidney2021Apr}), while dashed curves of the same color correspond to what would happen if magic operations were no more costly than normal operations.
+The four different colors in Fig.~\ref{fig:total-resources} correspond to four specific schemes for concatenated 7-qubit codes (Steane or flag-qubit approaches, with or without shared resources).
+All four schemes are expected to have comparable error-rates for the logical gates, for $K$ levels of concatenation \cite{11_footnote:see-appendix-thresholds}, so it is fair to compare their resource costs at given $K$.
+These schemes' details are not important to understand our two main messages.
+Our first main message is this work demonstrates that our matrix approach can treat such schemes, and that it gives algebraic formulas for the resources that generate the plots like Fig.~\ref{fig:total-resources}.
+Our second main message is that Fig.~\ref{fig:total-resources} illustrates our conclusion that optimizing magic operations would only cause a modest reduction in physical qubit costs, corresponding to moving the solid curves towards the dashed curves of the same color.
+This reduction is small compared to reductions coming from optimizations that affects all gate operations (not just magic operations), such as changing to more optimal error-correct, which allow orders-of-magnitude reductions in the physical qubit costs.
+Fig.~\ref{fig:total-resources} shows this occurring when moving from the black curve to curves of other colors, by optimizing the error-correction through sharing state preparation, or switching to more resource-efficient error-correction gadgets (i.e., flag-qubit gadgets).

+Our matrix approach can give results for any number of logical qubits.
+While Fig.~\ref{fig:total-resources} is for thousands of logical qubits, our approach reveals that Fig.~\ref{fig:total-resources}'s curves would be qualitatively similar whenever there are more than a few dozen logical qubits \cite{10_footnote:smallscale_circuits}.
+Hence, our main messages hold for any such number of logical qubits.

+Our matrix approach provides a powerful tool to evaluate the qubit resources required by any concatenated schemes.
+To illustrate the usage of this tool in concrete situations, we give full details of examples involving 7-qubit codes.
+Our approach also reveals the importance of little-studied quantities that we call the time and failure multiplicities.
+For example, the failure multiplicity is responsible for the orders of magnitude difference between physical qubit costs with and without shared state-preparation in Fig.~\ref{fig:total-resources}.
+This makes it clear that these little-studied quantities may be critical for a reliable evaluation of the qubit resources in any fault-tolerant scheme.